 And just like women during Margaret Sanger’s time, Richards can do all of the banking she desires.
 According to an article from Time Magazine in 1936, women controlled “80% of U. S. life insurance, 65% of savings accounts, 48% of railroad securities, 44% of utility stocks, 40% of real estate.”

-This abuse of truth reminds me of Planned Parenthood’s claim about women being unable to divorce abusive husbands.
+This abuse of truth continues with Planned Parenthood’s claim about women being unable to divorce abusive husbands.
 In 1851, California enacted divorce laws that allowed divorce for reasons of “impotence, adultery, extreme cruelty, desertion or neglect, habitual intemperance, fraud, and conviction for a felony.”
 Until 1873, Indiana had one of the most liberal divorce laws in the nation as people flocked to the state to separate their union, for nearly any reason.

 Lying is endemic in the abortion industry.
 It cannot possibly justify profiting from the killing of innocent human life.
 So it must, through Planned Parenthood, conjure up an alternate universe, untethered by historical veracity or statistical accuracy.